This class has filled. Thank you! Please call the store to be added to the wait list 651-698-6431.

 I will be bringing some fruit-as-subject for those who would like to have a “subject’.”

-Bring: picnic lunch (no refrigerator), open mind, a sense of adventure, supplies
+Bring: picnic lunch (no refrigerator), open mind, a sense of adventure, supplies.
+Supply list will be sent to registrants and is available in the store.

 Prerequisites: NONE.
 This workshop is very appropriate for first time creators as well as those with previous experience.
 Each will benefit from individual attention and guidance.